graphql-java-kickstart/samples/async-timeout/README.md

 # Async timeout

-The `graphql.servlet.async-timeout` property enables you to define a request level timeout to be enforced.
+The `graphql.servlet.async.timeout` property enables you to define a request level timeout to be enforced.
 This can help in preventing DDoS attacks.
 This is only available when running the application in `servlet` mode.
 The value is the timeout in milliseconds that should be enforced.
 If the GraphQL request has not finished within that timeout a GraphQL error will be returned: